 The slacker archetype has been around since at least the 1600s, even if the concept went by another name.
 The characteristics remained stable, though.
 The slacker rejects responsibility, work, underachieves and feels no guilt for performing this way.

-The archetypal origins of the slacker, at least within the U.S., is seen in the mid-1800s, when it was witnessed in literary form during industrial revolution.
+But the archetypal origins of the slacker, at least within the U.S., is seen in the mid-1800s, when it was witnessed in literary form during the industrial revolution.
 Workers during the industrial revolution(s) were being alienated from their own production (Marx).
 The result was dissatisfaction with one's labor and rejection of industrious character.

 This became a theme in literature of American Renaissance period (mid-1800s).
 For example: